Betty Broderick

-Elisabeth Anne Broderick (née Bisceglia; born November 7, 1947) is an American woman who murdered her ex-husband, Daniel T. Broderick III, and his second wife, Linda (née Kolkena) Broderick, on November 5, 1989.
+Elisabeth Anne Broderick (née Bisceglia; born November 7, 1947) is an American woman who murdered her ex-husband, Daniel T. Broderick III, on November 5, 1989, as well as his new wife, Linda.
+Betty Broderick committed the murder as an act of revenge after Daniel cheated, left her and divorced her.
 At a second trial that began on December 11, 1991, she was convicted of two counts of second-degree murder and later sentenced to 32-years-to-life in prison.
 The case received extensive media attention.
 Several books were written on the Broderick case, and a TV movie was televised in two parts.
 In 2020, an 8-episode miniseries was produced and aired about Broderick.

 Early life

-Betty Broderick was born Elisabeth Anne Bisceglia on November 7, 1947 and grew up in Bronxville, New York.
+Betty Broderick was born Elisabeth Anne Bisceglia on November 7, 1947, and grew up in Bronxville, New York.
 She was the third of six children born to Marita (née Curtin; 1919–2007) and Frank Bisceglia (1915–1998), who owned a successful plastering business with relatives.
 Her mother was Irish American and her father was Italian American.

 The Bisceglias were strict parents, and much was expected of all the Bisceglia children.
 As Broderick later recalled, she was being trained to be a housewife since the day she was born, or as she recalled: "Go to Catholic schools, be careful with dating until you find a Catholic man, support him while he works, be blessed in your later years with beautiful grandchildren".
+She also recalled that her schoolfriends were raised in similar situations as hers, giving her little chance to rebel.

-Broderick graduated from Maria Regina High School, in Hartsdale, New York, in 1965.
+Broderick attended Maria Regina High School, in Hartsdale, New York, and graduated from Eastchester High School in Eastchester, New York 1965.
 She graduated from the College of Mount Saint Vincent in the Bronx, where she earned a degree in early childhood education through an accelerated program.
 Her credits also earned her a minor in English.